Atlus501/BrightBridge_RAG_Assistent/README.md

 5. Both the user prompt and response will be shortened and appended to the past_conv part of the session token/context.
 6. A background async function will save the last conversation to the Redis Agent Memory instance.
 (Also encrypts the conversation for user protection).
 Depending on how it's configured, it could save the messages every once in a while or mass saves them every x times the assistant responds.

-### General file structure
+### General directory structure (folders only)
-* analytics -- folder that contains sample analytics about the RAG agent's performance.
-* RAG_enhanced_LLMs -- folder that contains the various versions of notebooks used to prototype the RAGs.
+* RAG_enhanced_LLMs -- various versions of notebooks used to prototype the RAGs.
 All of them are a direct iteration from the previous file.
   * v0 -- the basic RAG.
 Mostly copied from the tutorial.
   * v1 -- added the llama-prompt-guard transformer as a guardrail.
   * v2 -- added the custom transformer for suicide detection.